gianni-rosato/svt-av1-psy/Docs/PSY-Development.md

 Consider that you may want to opt for using the Clang compiler on Linux instead of GCC.
 This is recommended for much faster build times.
 You can do this by running `export CC=clang CXX=clang++` before running the build script, provided you have Clang installed & in your PATH.

+If you'd like to build with Dolby Vision support, you can do so by adding `--enable-libdovi` to the build script's args.
+This assumes you have libdovi installed on your system already, which is a separate process related to [`dovi_tool`](https://github.com/quietvoid/dovi_tool/blob/main/dolby_vision/README.md#libdovi-c-api).

 3. The compiled binaries will be located in `Bin/Release` if you navigate back to the root directory:

 ```bash